htumanyan/navien/README.md

-# The Wire Protocol betweeb Navien tankless water heaters and external deices
+# Navien Tankless Heather Protocol

 This repository captures reverse engineered description of the low level details on communication between Navien tankless water heaters and the Navilink WiFi lite device.